underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 Both Slick and doobie have an approach to this problem.

 [Slick] is, I suspect, reasonably well known as the database library in Typesafe's stack.
 In version 3.0 it added support for type-checked queries.
 Perhaps less well known is [doobie], which provides a "principled way to construct programs (and higher-level libraries) that use JDBC."
-We think of it as the database layer in a type-level stack.
+We think of it as the database layer in a Typelevel stack.

 Let's look in turn, and how they let us discover problems with our SQL.